-PHAR-5237 Concepts Pharmacy Pract II
+PHAR-5237 Concepts Pharmacy Pract II (3)

-This course is the second of a two-course sequence.
-It applies the same concepts in the Concepts in Pharmacy Practice I course to a new set of disorders.
-The same four domains (practice simulation, health assessment, controversial topics, and disease management certification) will be included in this course.
-As the final pharmaceutical care course before students begin their advanced practice experience rotations in a real patient-care setting, it is designed to integrate all aspects of pharmaceutical care in a simulated practice environment in a systems-based approach.
-The course consists of didactic, discussion, and simulated patient-care activities that are closely monitored and evaluated by faculty.
-Students will gain practical experience in prescription assessment, patient profile review, clinical problem-solving, and patient counseling and education.
-Graded S/U.
+This course is the second of a two course sequence.
+It applies the same concepts in the Concepts in Pharmacy Practice I course to a new set of patient and pharmaceutical care scenarios.
+The same four domains; practice simulation, health assessment, seminar, and disease management certification will be included in this course.
+As the final pharmaceutical care course before students begin their advanced practice experience rotations in a real patient care setting, it is designed to integrate all aspects of pharmaceutical care in a simulated practice environment in a systems based approach.
+The course consists of didactic, discussion, and simulated patient care activities that are closely monitored and evaluated by faculty.
+Students will gain practical experience in prescription assessment, patient profile review, clinical problem solving, and patient counseling and education.